-Well, if you need to match your new rug perfectly with your space, be keen to study the colours, light, and patterns in your space.
+Well, if you need to match your new rug perfectly with your space, be keen to study the colors, light, and patterns in your space.
 When it comes to selecting rugs for your living room, where many people and your guests first visit and are impressed, the procedure is complicated.
 If you were looking for an answer to Should a rug be lighter or darker than couch?
 It may be better if you proceed forward through the article.

 If your home’s entryways, rooms, kitchen, and everywhere is too busy, you can find it hard to clean.
 As well as, you definitely need a durable material.
 So, consider that.

 The rug under couch can be lighter or darker depending on your personal and design preferences.
 Dark sofas are usually chosen for light rugs and light sofas for dark rugs.
 If you have a light sofa, a dark rug can provide amazing contrast and vice versa.
 So, choose a couch that fits the rug or a rug that matches your sofa.
 You can separate the two with a different carpet.

 Whether you want your room to be more open and airy, light colored carpets create this effect.
 You can feel small and cosy on a dark carpet.
 If you do not plan to paint your walls, you should consider the color of your existing wall when choosing your rug.

 Simply, it doesn’t matter whether the rug is light in color or dark.
 However, based on the experiences and the light theories by architecture and interior designers, there are few rug under couch rules.